versatiles-org/node-versatiles-container/versatiles-release-tool/README.md

 versatiles release and documentaion tool

 Options:
   -h, --help                              display help for command

 Commands:
-  ts2md <typescript> <tsconfig>  documents a TypeScript file and outputs it to
-                                 stdout
-  cmd2md <command>               documents a runnable command and outputs it to
-                                 stdout
-  insertmd <readme> [heading]    takes Markdown from stdin and insert it into a
-                                 Markdown file
-  inserttoc <readme> [heading]   updates the TOC in a Markdown file help [command]                 display help for command
+  ts2md <typescript> <tsconfig>           documents a TypeScript file and outputs it to stdout cmd2md <command>                        documents a runnable command and outputs it to stdout insertmd <readme> [heading] [foldable]  takes Markdown from stdin and insert it into a Markdown file inserttoc <readme> [heading]            updates the TOC in a Markdown file help [command]                          display help for command
 ```

 ## Subcommand: `vrt ts2md`